Brian Morris (judge): Notable rulings

+State court

 In 2009, Morris wrote the 6–1 decision in Kulstad v.
 Maniaci, in which the Court ruled in favor of a woman's right to joint custody rights of two children adopted by her same-sex partner during their relationship.

 In 2010, he wrote the 4–1 decision in Wilson v.
 Montana that denying an inmate the use of a particular mental illness medication did not violate the criminal's rights.